-- Please direct all questions and personal information changes to your state licensing agency at the number listed above. - Your score from this examination cannot be used for current or future certification and registration by the ARRT. - Your score from this examination is valid only for state licensing purposes. - Your exam results information will be provided to you by your state licensing agency.
+- Please direct all questions and personal information changes to your state licensing agency at the number listed above. - Your score from this exam is valid only for state licensing purposes. - Your exam results will be provided by your state licensing agency.
 Do not contact ARRT for your exam results.